-resources are designed to take you from being a keen mathematics student without much experience in answering STEP questions to being a confident mathematician capable of passing STEP with flying colours and making the transition to studying mathematics at a top university.
+resources are designed to take you from being a keen mathematics student without much experience in answering STEP and other advanced mathematics examinations questions to being a confident mathematician capable of passing your examinations

-If you have come to this page as a Year 12 student, you're in a great position - past STEP candidates often say they wish they'd started their preparation earlier.
+If you have come to this page as a Year 12 student, you're in a great position - past STEP and other advanced mathematics examinations candidates often say they wish they'd started their preparation earlier.
 The early modules of this collection are designed to ease you into problem solving and teach you new mathematical techniques, and should be accessible to anyone who has done the first year of

 In addition to this general advice, each module will contain lots of helpful tips to help you to become a stronger and more confident mathematician.
 All that remains to be said here is good luck!